 Seven things we want to see from the Galaxy Z Fold 4

 Of all the phones that came out in 2021, the Samsung Galaxy Z Fold 3 was my favorite.
 It took the Z Fold 2's design and added water resistance, S Pen support, better built-in screen protectors, and a better outer display with a higher refresh rate.
-But foldables are still a pretty new concept and, as such, there are plenty of things to improve.
+But foldables are still a pretty new concept, and, as such, there are plenty of things to improve.

 Surprisingly, most of the things I want to see improved from the Galaxy Z Fold 3 are not hardware-related changes — although there are still a few improvements I'd love to see.
 Mostly, though, it's the software that I want to see improved and refined.
-Android 12L was made with foldables in mind and I expect those improvements to carry on to foldables that debut in 2022, like the Galaxy Z Fold 4.
+Android 12L was made with foldables in mind, and I expect those improvements to carry on to foldables that debut in 2022, like the Galaxy Z Fold 4.

 1. Flattening the crease

-Yes, I did say I mostly wanted software changes for the fourth iteration of the Z Fold series, but my primary request revolves around that's right in the middle of the large inner screen.
+Yes, I did say I mostly wanted software changes for the fourth iteration of the Z Fold series, but my primary request revolves around what's right in the middle of the large inner screen.